 Input stages are based on rare and expensive Siemens C3g tubes featuring low noise level and enormous resource.
 Volume is controlled by step attenuator utilizing relays with micro-current contacts.

 As seen on the picture the new Hercules threesome’s look is truly monumental.
-It is conceived by Franco Poli, a famous Italian designer.
 He decided to finish cabinets with American walnut tree massif (this material is used to manufacture rifle butts) and genuine Carrara marble (the huge slabs of it are delivered to Russia from Italy).
 According to Alexey finding pieces of similar color and texture is not as easy job and a lot of marble is to be discarded.

 We listened to this combo for two days in a row; first with Mark Levinson №512 CD/SACD-player then with Studer A-807 Mk II tape recorder playing back master tapes.
 The speakers were of similar quality level — 145-kilo closed cabinet Magico M3s with graphene cones and diamond coated 28-mm twitters.

 «Designer decided to finish cabinets with American walnut tree massif and genuine Carrara marble».